objectionary/news.eolang.org/_posts/2022/06/2022-06-09-memory-enclosure.md

 m.write 42
 ```

-At the first line, a copy of `memory` was made and then labeled as `m`.
+On the first line, a copy of `memory` was made and then labeled as `m`.
 This
 was a bug in the language.
 The object `memory` must not be copied if there
 are no arguments provided for the copying (application) operation.